Information for New Clients

 Frequently Asked Questions

 • Clients wear a wide range of clothing for Rolfing sessions.
 Traditionally, the “Rolfing uniform” was underwear.
 These days, “new school” Rolfing-appropriate clothing can include exercise shorts, a swimsuit, underwear (briefs or boxer briefs), a tank top, and/or a bra.
 The most important thing is that you are comfortable walking around and moving on and off the table during the session.
-There is a changing room available in both locations and a bathroom down the hall.
+There is a changing room available and a bathroom down the hall.

 • I intend to maintain a fragrance-free space in my practice to support accessibility.